erri120/lotus/README.md

 Click `Mod Status - Disabled`

-Close the MCM and wait for the message "Defeat: Installed"
+Close the MCM and wait for the message `Defeat: Installed`

 Save the Game.